President Trump Calls for Elimination of Trade Barriers Including Tariffs Between U.S. and Closest Allies

 Before departing the summit, Trump doubled-down on his assertions that the US has been subjected to unfair trade duties for many years.
 “It’s going to change.
 Tariffs will come way down.
 We’re like the piggy bank that everybody is robbing and that ends.”

 He added, “if they retaliate, they’re making a mistake.
 We have a tremendous trade imbalance.
-When we try to bring our piece up a little bit so it’s no bad.”
+When we try to bring our piece up a little bit so it’s not so bad.”

 Republican Sen. Ben Sasse of Nebraska said Trump’s comments on eliminating tariffs among G7 nations would be “tremendous news” if the President is serious about the issue, adding, “I would happily carry his bag to every single meeting of those negotiations.”